kieranmcclure/livewire-editorjs/README.md

 The Editor is configured to save changes to the server using its built in `onChange` callback.
 In this callback the editor will sync its state with Livewire.
-When this happens, Livewire will `emitUp` a save event:
+When this happens, Livewire will `dispatch` a save event:

 `editorjs-save:editorId`